HigherOrderCO/Bend/docs/compiler-options.md

 ## linearize-matches

-Linearizes the variables between match cases, transforming them into combinatopy when possible.
+Linearizes the variables between match cases, transforming them into combinators when possible.

 ```py
 # Linearization means going from this
 @a @b switch a {